-The social media landscape is quickly changing as we move away from a social-based model to a content-based model.
-Audiences crave content that makes them feel something, favoring content that aligns with their interests over connecting with friends and family.
+The social media landscape is quickly changing as we move away from a social-based model to a discovery–based model.
+Audiences increasingly favor content that aligns with their interests over connecting with friends and family.
 We’ve seen this with the rise of TikTok’s interest-based algorithm and Instagram’s move to incorporate more “recommended” accounts on a user’s feed.
 Gen Z users especially drive the sentiment of interest-based content as they value authentic, mission-driven brands that they can trust.
 When brands utilize UGC in their social media marketing, they authentically connect with users while establishing community at every stage of the funnel.

 The concept of brands using UGC as a means of promotion is nothing new.
 Public social users have been contributing to UGC far before the name was ever coined.
 Today, brands use UGC or user-generated content sourced from the public, employees, or content creators as a way to show what a product looks like, how it is used, build consumer loyalty, trust, and garner social proof.
-This type of content-driven advertising was made famous by celebrity influencers as they displayed aspirational lifestyles while endorsing products for their followers to latch onto.
-With the rise of TikTok and short-form video, the age of the traditional influencer has taken a backseat to content creators as mega influencers have been replaced by niche, nano- and micro-influencers.
+This type of content-driven advertising was solidified with the rise of TikTok and short-form video, the age of the traditional influencer has taken a backseat to content creators as mega influencers have been replaced by niche, nano- and micro-influencers with more engaged and tight-knit communities.

 The nature of social advertising has changed as today’s consumers would rather hear about a product from another consumer than directly from a brand.
 Now, they are turning to social media to learn about new products.
 84% of Gen Z users have reported purchasing a product after seeing it on social media and 37% of users trust content creators over brands when discovering new products.
 These statistics emphasize the need for UGC in a brand’s social media strategy to gain and maintain user trust.
 What’s more, ads served with UGC have a 4x higher click-through rate, receive a 28% lift in engagement, and a 29% increase in web conversions.
 UGC can be sourced and used in so many ways, and one of our favorites has been TikTok UGC.

-TikTok is swimming with UGC.
-When a brand posts UGC on TikTok, it performs 22% higher than branded content.
+TikTok’s content DNA is, essentially, UGC.
+When a brand posts UGC on TikTok, it performs 22% better than branded content.
 Due to its short duration, fullscreen real estate, entertaining delivery, and overall authenticity, TikTok is the perfect platform to source and share UGC.

 UGC makes it possible for creators and brands to genuinely connect with users and TikTok’s full-funnel ad potential makes it the perfect pairing for a winning marketing strategy that resonates with today’s consumers.